 The new South Park Bridge is open, reconnecting a critical industrial corridor and communities across the Duwamish River.
 The previous drawbridge, built in 1931, was closed and dismantled in mid-2010 due to safety concerns.

 The new bridge spans the Duwamish waterway and includes two moveable leaves forming the main span so the bridge can be opened for marine traffic below.

-It is expected to carry 20,000 vehicles and nearly 3,000 heavy-duty trucks each day.
-It will also carry an estimated 10 million tons of freight each year, including aerospace parts to local Boeing facilities.
+It carries 20,000 vehicles and nearly 3,000 heavy-duty trucks each day, and will also carry an estimated 10 million tons of freight each year, including aerospace parts to local Boeing facilities.